 While living in New York City, she recorded for artists both ‘known’ and ‘unknown’, along with various music videos and performed in several musicals including extended runs of "The Rocky Horror Picture Show" and Jackie Warner’s production of "Ain't Misbehavin".

 Vickie is an alumnus of the Walt Disney World All-American College Band, as one of five reed players selected from a national audition tour.
 The group was featured at Walt Disney World in Orlando, Florida, and performed for an estimated one million visitors each summer.

 Vickie Bowden studied at The University of Michigan with Donald Sinta on saxophone, Keith Bryan on flute and John Mohler on clarinet.
 She was also a proud member of the prestigious University of Michigan Marching Band and the U of M Jazz Ensemble.
 She then moved to New York City to graduate from The Manhattan School Of Music where she studied with the legendary Joe Allard on saxophone and clarinet, and studied Jazz with Bob Mintzer and Jack Gale.

 In 2001, Vickie returned to her home town in Michigan with her husband, Eddy Garcia to raise their 2 children.
-She can be seen performing in pit orchestras and stage concerts in the area as well as teaching woodwinds privately.
-Vickie is a founding member and co-director of the Bijou Orchestra, and The Michigan Jazz Trail Big Band, and performs regularly in pit orchestras.
-She also served several years as president of The Bay Music Foundation, which provided scholarship opportunities for young musicians.
+She can be seen performing often in pit orchestras for Musical Theater productions and stage concerts in the region as well as teaching woodwinds privately.
+She is an active advocate for Music and Arts education in the public schools and served many years as president of The Bay Music Foundation, which provided generous scholarship opportunities for young musicians in the community.